hassan-ak/bootcamp2020c65/step18_simple_queue_service/step1_sqs_to_lambda/README.md

    ```

 9. Deploy using `cdk deploy`
-10. This stack will do nothing just a queue will be set up and can be used with any other service
+10. Go to Queue console and send message
+11. Sent message will be recieved in the lambda function
-11. Destroy using `cdk destroy`
+12. Destroy using `cdk destroy`